-Glade Optics Challenger Goggle Review
+Glade Challenger Goggles Review

-What is it that sets these Glade Goggles apart from the likes of Smith, Dragon and Spy?
+What is it that sets these Glade Goggles apart from the likes of Smith, Dragon, and Spy?
 The price.
 For only $89 you can own the Glade Optics Challenger Goggle.
 When I first saw the price, I figure these goggles would be less than high-end.
 Boy was I wrong.

 Glade markets the Challenger Goggles as being Customization, which it is thanks to the Quicklens™ change system.
 That being said I have never found the need to touch the lenses on these Goggles, from flat light to bright light and everything in between.
 The Blue lens from Glade Optics (which I tested) allows 18.4% light transmission while the Photochromatic has a range of 30.0%-84.0% light transmission.
-Regardless of the conditions these goggles will allow you to see everything that comes your way with a crisp, clear field of view.
+Regardless of the conditions, these goggles will allow you to see everything that comes your way with a crisp, clear field of view.

-Thanks to Glade’s wide Challenger lens shape you get a ton of of added peripheral vision.
-If you’re a fan of the APX’s, I/OX’s or even the Flight Deck Prizm Goggle the Glade Challenger is surely going to he a hit with you.
+Thanks to Glade’s wide Challenger lens shape you get a ton of added peripheral vision.
+If you’re a fan of the APX’s, I/OX’s or even the Flight Deck Prizm Goggle the Glade Challenger is surely going to be a hit with you.
 And best of all you can as mentioned above buy 2 sets of these Goggles for the price that the big boys charge.

 How did these Glade come to be?
 The founder grew up skiing Mad River Valley of Vermont (ski it if you can) and after years of testing and playing with sub-par gear Glade was formed.

 With a great fit, feel and clear optics to-boot you can’t go wrong with a pair of the Glade Optic Challenger Goggle($89).